sx-bet/sportx-js/README.md

 `npm i @sportx-bet/sportx-js`

-This library is written in TypeScript and compiled down to ES6.
+This library is compiled down to es6 and works in node and the browser.

 ## Usage